 Administering our tests

-The Thinking Skills Assessment (TSA) is a 90-minute, multiple-choice test, which is used for applicants to European Social and Political Studies (ESPS) and R992 European Social and Political Studies (ESPS): Dual Degree at UCL.
+The Thinking Skills Assessment (TSA) UCL is a 90-minute, multiple-choice test, which is used for applicants to R990 European Social and Political Studies (ESPS) and R992 European Social and Political Studies (ESPS): Dual Degree at UCL.

 Scores are calculated on the TSA scale to one decimal place (running approximately 0–100).
 The scale is an estimate of the candidate’s ability, which makes scores comparable by factoring in question and overall test difficulty, using the Rasch statistical technique.

-Marking of the TSA UCL is automated.
-The Admissions Testing Service does not accept requests for re-marks.
+Marking of TSA UCL is automated.
+Cambridge Assessment Admissions Testing does not accept requests for re-marks.

-Candidates take the TSA as a paper-based test, on an ESPS assessment day.
-Candidates will be informed when they need to take the TSA by the university.
+Candidates take TSA as a paper-based test, on an ESPS assessment day.
+Candidates will be informed when they need to take TSA by the university.

-The Admissions Testing Service does not release TSA results directly to candidates.
+Cambridge Assessment Admissions Testing does not release TSA results directly to candidates.
 Results will be passed to UCL.